marcopaglio/installation-guides/README.md

 source ~/.bashrc
 ```
 Finally, we can verify the PATH environment variable contains `<MVN_DIR>` through `echo $PATH` and if Maven has been added through `mvn -version`.

-> :warning: **Attention**: At each execution of `source ~/.bashrc` the PATH variable is updated by adding a redundant `$M2` value.
-For this reason, once Maven is set, re-open `.bashrc`, delete the added lines and save it.